openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

         Defcon conference in Las Vegas as part of a competition to find the next generation of computer security experts.

-Going by the hacker name CyFi, she found that she could manually advance the clock in
+Going by the hacker name â€œCyFiâ€, she found that she could manually advance the clock in
         unnamed games to avoid waiting for virtual crops to grow.
 Independent researchers have confirmed the vulnerability.

 She**
            [told CNET](http://download.cnet.com/8301-2007_4-20089152-12/10-year-old-hacker-finds-zero-day-flaw-in-games/)
-        **: It was hard to make progress in the game, because it took so long for things to grow.
-So I thought, 'Why don't I just change the time?™
+        **: â€œIt was hard to make progress in the game, because it took so long for things to grow.
+So I thought, 'Why don't I just change the time?â€™â€

-CyFi™s hack also involved circumventing measures within the games designed to catch such
+CyFiâ€™s hack also involved circumventing measures within the games designed to catch such
         cheating.
 She found that disconnecting the device from WiFi and advancing the clock in small increments avoided detection.

 It has not been revealed how much control the technique grants an attacker over a device
         or which games are vulnerable, to allow developers to patch the security flaw.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼